 A 512-page achievement of artifact over artiface, “Fritz Lang” falls short on the life and work of a great director.
 Cineastes seeking a coffee-table keepsake will be impressed with the photoplay given the helmer’s output.
+Full-page treatments of such early treasures as “Die Nibelungen” and “M,” as well as later landmarks such as “Scarlet Street” and “The Big Heat” richly capture the films’ visual brilliance.
 But readers seeking coherant insight into Lang the man and moviemaker can do better elsewhere.

 Marshaled by Filmmuseum Berlin-Deutsche Kinemathek, the book draws on archives as diverse as the American Film Institute and Bibliotheque du film, Paris.
 The pictures and documentation (letters, Lang’s FBI file, even his Christmas card list) demonstrate those vast resources.
 The book tilts toward its German origins, however.
 And while presented with plenty of breathing room, the artifacts suffer from a lack of editorial oversight.

 Most pictures and documents are accompanied by a piece of the director’s correspondence, a review or a woodenly translated (from the German) bio brief.
 The text alights on various affairs and relationships, only to have them disappear and reemerge dozens of pages later, changed but unexplained.

 Chapters concerning Lang’s German output are extensive, but his American work suffers by comparison — 26 pages on “The Testament of Dr. Mabuse,” six on “Fury” and four on “You Only Live Once.”
 Meanwhile, sources of reviews and letters quoted at length are only revealed at the end of each citation, requiring a hopscotch between pages.
 Captions have no intuitive relationship to photos.